The history of Mora ficus

 The cousins of the Alameda Apodaca garden

-Opposite, on the other side of the "casco", still going along the sea, you'll come across their two "cousins"; the other two shoots.
-Remember, the nuns came with four potted shoots.
+On the opposite side, across from the “casco,” still following the coastline, you’ll come across their two “cousins”—the other two seedlings.
+Remember, the nuns had brought four potted seedlings.

-Here they are, in the Alameda Apocada garden.
-A garden frozen in the charm of the 1920s, when it was restored, where trees and exotic plants, benches and wrought-iron lampposts, plus ceramics characteristic of the region, coexist facing the Bay, facing the coveted Americas of Cadiz's golden century.
+There they are, in the Alameda Apocada garden.
+A garden frozen in the charm of the 1920s, at the time of its restoration, where exotic trees and plants, wrought-iron benches and streetlamps coexist; along with ceramics characteristic of the region, facing the Bay, facing the coveted Americas of Cádiz’s Golden Age.

 So a tour of Cadiz is also a tour of the four ficus trees.